 - Plans, designs, and provides a developmentally appropriate, high quality preschool experience specifically designed to enhance the social, emotional, physical, and cognitive capabilities of children.

 - Ensures a safe, clean, and healthy indoor and outdoor environment for children, with consistent inspection of grounds, materials, equipment, and furniture.
 Oversees and assists staff, parents, and volunteers in maintaining an orderly, clean, and appealing site.

 - Oversees and gives each child individual and positive special attention each day.
 Responds to each child’s particular needs and characteristics.
-Ensures that all children receive equal attention.
+Insures that all children receive equal attention.

 - Uses knowledge of children’s cultural and linguistic backgrounds and experiences to facilitate interactions and learning.

 - Supports inclusion of children with special needs.
 Implements developmentally appropriate and practical individual education (IEP) adaptations and interventions as needed.
 Applies social and emotional development screens.

 - Develops monthly lesson plans by facilitating input from co-workers and colleagues utilizing the California Preschool Learning Foundations and Preschool Curriculum Framework to inform the curriculum-planning process.

 - Ensures a positive social–emotional climate in the learning environment based on the individual strengths and interests of the children in the group.

 - Receives information from specialists pertaining to the physical, cognitive, and behavioral needs of children in the class.
 Identifies potential special needs of students, cooperates and participates with other professional staff to assess and adapt practices to meet the individual needs of all students.

 - Ensures that parents on a daily basis complete attendance documents.
 Prepares attendance reports by summarizing sign-in documents.
 Initiates phone and/or personal contact with parents in connection with child’s attendance and performance.